termpaint/termpaint/doc/attributes.rst

 .. c:macro:: TERMPAINT_STYLE_UNDERLINE_DBL

-  Style the text with a double underline. `(limited support in terminal implemenations) <https://terminalguide.netlify.com/attr/21/>`__
+  Style the text with a double underline. `(limited support in terminal implementations) <https://terminalguide.netlify.com/attr/21/>`__

   If supported by the terminal emulator the underline uses the decoration color.

 .. c:macro:: TERMPAINT_STYLE_UNDERLINE_CURLY

-  Style the text with a curly underline. `(limited support in terminal implemenations) <https://terminalguide.netlify.com/attr/4-3/>`__
+  Style the text with a curly underline. `(limited support in terminal implementations) <https://terminalguide.netlify.com/attr/4-3/>`__

   If supported by the terminal emulator the underline uses the decoration color.